-- (k) The grant by governments (or special institutions controlled by end/or acting under the authority of governments) of export credits st rates below those which they have to pay in order to obtain the funds so employed, or the payment by them of all or part of the costs incurred by exporters or financial institutions in obtaining credits, in so far as they are used to secure a material advantage in the field of export credit terms.
-Provided, however, that if a signatory is a party to an international undertaking on official export credits to which at least twelve original signatories $\frac{5}{2}$ to this Arcement are parties as of 1 January 1979 (or a successor undertaking which has been adopted by those original signatories), or if in practice a signatory applies the interest rates provisions of the relevant undertaking, an export credit practice which is in conformity with those provisions shall not be considered an export subsidy prohibited by this Agreement. - (1) Any other charge on the public account constituting an export subsidy in the sense of Article XVI of the General Agreement.
+(k) The grant by governments (or special institutions controlled by and/or acting under the authority of governments) of export credits at rates below those which they actually have to pay for the funds so employed (or would have to pay if they borrowed on international capital markets in order to obtain funds of the same maturity and denominated in the same currency as the export credit), or the payment by them of all or part of the costs incurred by exporters or financial institutions in obtaining credits, in so far as they are used to secure a material advantage in the field of export credit terms.

+Provided, however, that if a signatory is a party to an international undertaking on official export credits to which at least twelve original signatories^{6/} to this Agreement are parties as of 1 January 1979 (or a successor undertaking which has been adopted by those original signatories), or if in practice a signatory applies the interest rates provisions of the relevant undertaking, an export credit practice which is in conformity with those provisions shall not be considered an export subsidy prohibited by this Agreement.

+(1) Any other charge on the public account constituting an export subsidy in the sense of Article XVI of the General Agreement.